Siân Berry: London Assembly

 On 2 September, it was announced that she had won the internal party election to stand as the Greens' London mayoral candidate and first place list candidate for the London Assembly elections in 2016.
 She was one of the few candidates in the race to rent rather than own her home and made private renters' rights a centrepiece of her campaign.
 She was described by The Guardians London specialist Dave Hill as having "like her party, grown more formidable with experience".

 Berry came third in the first preference voting round for the mayoralty, and thus did not make it to the second round.
 However, she was elected to the London Assembly as one of two Green members.

-At the 2017 general election, Berry ran as the Green candidate for Holborn and St Pancras, which includes her Highgate ward.
-She finished fourth, and the party lost its deposit in the seat, which was retained for Labour by Sir Keir Starmer.
+At the 2017 general election, Berry stood as the Green candidate for Holborn and St Pancras, which includes her Highgate ward.
+She finished fourth, and the party lost its deposit in the seat, which was retained for Labour by Keir Starmer.

 At the May 2021 London Assembly elections, delayed by a year owing to the COVID-19 pandemic, Berry was re-elected.
-The same month, alongside celebrities and other public figures, Berry was a signatory to an open letter from Stylist magazine which called on the government to address what it described as an "epidemic of male violence" by funding an "ongoing, high-profile, expert-informed awareness campaign on men's violence against women and girls".
+The same month, alongside celebrities and other public figures, Berry was a signatory to an open letter published in Stylist magazine which called on the government to address what it described as an "epidemic of male violence" by funding an "ongoing, high-profile, expert-informed awareness campaign on men's violence against women and girls".

-On 14 July 2021, Berry announced she would stand down as the Green Party's co-leader, citing an internal party conflict over transgender rights and stating that "there is now an inconsistency between the sincere promise to fight for trans rights and inclusion in my work and the message sent by the party's choice of frontbench representatives."
+On 14 July 2021, Berry announced she would stand down as the Green Party's co-leader, citing an internal party conflict over transgender rights and stating that "there is now an inconsistency between the sincere promise to fight for trans rights and inclusion in my work and the message sent by the party's choice of frontbench representatives".

 In August 2023, she announced her candidacy for the 2024 London Assembly election, to be held in May 2024.
 Berry won a seat, but resigned three days later to hand it to Zoë Garbett, who had come fourth in the 2024 London mayoral election, for which she was criticised.